This article has links to products and services we love, which we may make commission from.

 2. Plaza de Armas

 Like most South American cities, the best place to people watch is the main square and in Arequipa that is Plaza de Armas.
 Street performers, workers on their lunch, protesters (now banned), tour guides, backpackers, families – if it’s happening in Arequipa it’s going on here.
-The Plaza is surrounded by classic colonial buildings making it part of UNESCO’s World Cultural Heritage List.
+The Plaza is surrounded by colonial buildings making it part of UNESCO’s World Cultural Heritage List.
 Cafes and restaurants are tucked away amongst the arches, perfect for an afternoon coffee/Pisco.

 3. Visit Mundo Alpaca